- Investing Guide

 Coinberry is making it easy to purchase Bitcoin (BTC) in Canada with no fuss.
-User can buy or sell this asset quickly through Coinberry’s easy to use platform.
-This exchange has been around since 2017 and has a number of highly-trusted partnerships which set it up with a solid reputation for cryptocurrency.
+Users can buy or sell this asset quickly through Coinberry's easy-to-use platform.
+This exchange has been around since 2017 and has a number of highly-trusted partnerships that set it up with a solid reputation for cryptocurrency.
 Coinberry is also registered with FINTRAC as a Money Services Business, making it very trustworthy from that standpoint.
 No USA customers.

 9. iTrustCapital– USA Only: IRA Product

 iTrustCapital – While US investors have historically only had access to stocks and bonds within their retirement accounts, a new industry has emerged under the name Bitcoin IRA or a Crypto IRA.
 These are self-directed IRA platforms that allow clients to invest in Bitcoin, Ethereum, and other digital assets while still keeping the tax benefits and flexibility of their retirement accounts.
 These platforms allow for both Traditional IRA accounts and Roth IRA accounts, which are specifically designed for long-term investments.

 What is Bitcoin (BTC)?

 Bitcoin is a decentralized network that allows for the transfer of value between parties.
-It does this through use of a secure network, comprised of ‘miners,’ which host nodes (computers which store copies of the BTC ledger).
+It does this through the use of a secure network comprised of ‘miners,’ which host nodes (computers that store copies of the BTC ledger).

 As a digital asset, participation in the Bitcoin network simply requires access to an internet connection.
 The asset itself can be used as either a means of payment or a store of value.

 Bitcoin works by utilizing a ‘Proof-of-work’ protocol.
 This structuring sees miners in the Bitcoin network vie for a reward of Bitcoin, which is released every 10 minutes.
-During this 10 minute increment, miners validate transactions completed between network participants.
+During this 10-minute increment, miners validate transactions completed between network participants.
 These transactions are then recorded on a data block.
 Blocks are permanently recorded in sequential order, linked similarly to a chain.
 The nature of this process led to the technology being dubbed ‘blockchain’.